mdlincoln/saam/README.md

 ### `trends.rb`

+This script creates a table of the ratios of a given attribute (say, keyword, or medium) per year covered by the collection.
+It will iterate year-by-year through the collection, counting artworks that match the query criteria (e.g. `v[:topic].include?("domestic")`) and calculate the ratio of that number to the total number of artworks done in that year.

 ***

 [Matthew D. Lincoln](http://matthewlincoln.net) | Ph.D Student, Department of Art History & Archaeology, University of Maryland, College Park